mikeltobar/germany_overview/README.md

 Germany - an overview
 ================
-Mikel Tobar
-9/11/2021

 ## Intro

-In this document, we’ll create a visualization using R’s rCharts package.
+In this document, we’ll create 3 data visualizations about different statistics from Germany.

 ``` r
 library(ggplot2)